FusionAuth/fusionauth-site/site/_posts/2020-05-20-building-protected-api-with-rails-and-jwt.md

 rails s
 ```

-You should now be able to visit http://localhost:4000/messages and see
+You should now be able to visit `http://localhost:4000/messages` and see some messages:

 ```json
 {"messages":["Hello"]}
 ```

-But let's also add a test so that we can make sure future changes don't cause unexpected behavior.
+But let's add a test so future changes don't cause unexpected behavior.
 Create the controller test at `test/controllers/messages_controller_test.rb`.
 Here are the contents of that class:

 ```ruby
 require 'test_helper'